 1899 – Bill Goldie netted the only goal of our First Division encounter.

-1922 - Long-serving reds left-back Donald Mackinlay won the first of his two caps for Scotland in a 2-1 defeat by Wales in Wrexham.
+1922 - Long-serving reds left-back Donald Mackinlay won the first of his two caps for Scotland in a 2-1 defeat by Wales in the British International Championships in Wrexham.
 Right-half Maurice Parry made his international bow for the home side in the same game, while ex-red Ken Campbell was in the Scotland goal.

 Africans on target

-2002 - Future reds Salif Diao and El-Hadji Diouf both scored in Senegal’s 2-0 African Cup of Nations Quarter-final defeat of DR Congo in Mali.
-Meanwhile, ex-red Rigobert Song featured in Cameroon’s 1-0 win over Egypt.
+2002 - Future reds Salif Diao and El-Hadji Diouf both scored in Senegal’s 2-0 African Cup of Nations Quarter-final defeat of DR Congo in Mali, with this being Diao’s first strike for his country.
+Meanwhile, ex-red Rigobert Song captained Cameroon in their 1-0 win over Egypt.

-2006 - Song converted in a penalty shoot-out after Cameroon’s Quarter-final with Ivory Coast in Cairo ended in a 1-1 draw.
-He skippered his country to a 12-11 victory on penalties.
+2006 - Song and future red Kolo Touré both converted in a penalty shoot-out after Cameroon’s Quarter-final with Ivory Coast in Cairo ended in a 1-1 draw.
+Song skippered his country to a 12-11 victory on penalties.

 2008 - Rigobert was captain again as they beat Tunisia 3-2 after extra time to reach the Semi-finals once more.

-2015 – Kolo Touré featured as Ivory Coast beat Congo DR 3-1 in the Semi-final in Equatorial Guinea.
+2015 – Touré featured again as Ivory Coast beat Congo DR 3-1 in the Semi-final in Equatorial Guinea.